gordicaleksa/pytorch-GAT/README.md

 * Add jupyter notebook (coming soon)
 * Add inductive example
-* Potentially dd implementation leveraging PyTorch's sparse API
+* Potentially add an implementation leveraging PyTorch's `sparse API`

 The repo already has everything it needs for learning purposes, these are just the bonus points.
 I've tested everything from environment setup, to graph visualizations, etc.